drfuzzi/CSC2106_MQTT-PicoW-MicroPython/README.md

 # Configure Raspberry Pi Pico W as an MQTT Client using MicroPython

 ## Objectives
-- Set up an MQTT broker on a PC.
+- Set up an MQTT broker on a RPi.
-- Configure Raspberry Pi Pico W as MQTT publishers/subscribers.
+- Configure Raspberry Pi Pico W as MQTT Client - publishers/subscribers.
 - Explore MQTT features like QoS, LWT, and retained messages.

 ---